wyderkat/metallic_bottle/README.md

-###Metallic Bottle - editor color scheme###
+###Metallic Bottle - editor (currently Geany) color scheme###

 Metallic Bottle is colour scheme for programmers editors.
 It has white background and matches very common GTK theme called "Radiance".
-Initially it was created for Geany editor, but maybe it will be ported to others too.
+For now there is only version for Geany 1.22 editor, but maybe it will be ported to others too.

 I've created Metallic Bottle because I couldn't find anything which looked good in my GTK theme - Radiance.
 But it should looks good in other bright GTK themes too.